 Roast Turkey Breast

-So what if you both want a little white meat and a little dark?
+But what if you both want a little white meat and a little dark?
 Roast chicken to the rescue.
 It still makes the house smell like Thanksgiving as it cooks, and you won't be overwhelmed with leftovers.
 Oven already full?
-Then roast a chicken in your Instant Pot.
+Then roast a chicken in your Instant Pot or cook it in your air fryer.
 Or, you could just purchase an already-cooked roast chicken from the supermarket's deli.
 We won't tell.
-It'll be our secret.

 If you want a more upscale, gourmet main dish meat, turkey mignon is a great option.
 Purchase a few turkey medallions and prepare bacon-wrapped turkey mignon as the main course for your intimate Thanksgiving dinner for two.
 You'll need to sear turkey medallions wrapped in bacon on the stove before transferring them to the oven to cook.
 Serve over garlic spinach for a tasty main & side.